MicrosoftDocs/learn/learn-pr/azure/protect-infrastructure-with-site-recovery/includes/8-exercise-failover-and-failback.md

 The job to reprotect the VM can take around approximately 10 minutes to complete.

-1. You can monitor the job using this powershell command:
+1. We can monitor the job using this PowerShell command:

     ```powershell
     Get-AzRecoveryServicesAsrJob -Job $ReprotectJob
     ```

-1. This will return the status of the job.
-When the job finishes the status will look like this:
+1. This command will return the status of the job.
+The output will look like this example:

     ```powershell
     Name             : 0993fa3c-6ac1-4d96-920d-df06830d49f2